Ransomware Trends: Active Groups, Shifting Tactics, and Early Detection

 Your vendors may be compromised before you know about it.
 Monitoring for third-party breaches that could expose your data provides advance warning of supply chain attacks.

-The common thread is shifting from reactive endpoint detection to proactive external threat intelligence.
+The common thread is shifting from reactive endpoint detection to external threat intelligence.
 Stolen credentials and network access appear on the dark web before ransomware operators use them.

 What Ransomware Prevention Measures Actually Work?